MiladBarati/smart-voice-assistant/docs/PROJECT_STRUCTURE_IMPROVEMENTS.md

 - Test suite already lives in `tests/`; audio, recordings, and infrastructure assets are scoped cleanly.
 - Utility and demo scripts still mix with application modules at the repository root.
-- `pyproject.toml` is the authoritative dependency manifest, yet `requirements.txt` remains checked in.
+- ✅ `pyproject.toml` is the authoritative dependency manifest; `requirements.txt` has been removed.
 - Modularization work split the 1081-line `register_bot.py` into focused modules under `src/pjsua_bot/`, but follow-up cleanup is pending.

 ## ✅ Completed Work